 What Is an Employment Agreement?

-An employment agreement, otherwise known as an employment contract, is a written document signed between an employer and employee before starting work.
-The document outlines essential terms of the employment, such as the salary and benefits, duties and expectations, working hours and vacation time.
+An Employment Agreement is a written document signed between an employer and employee before starting work.
+The document outlines essential terms of employment, such as the salary and benefits, duties and expectations, working hours, and vacation time.
 It is highly advisable to include a reference to cause and notice in the event of termination.
-It is also of utmost importance to sign this document before beginning to work, as the agreement for work goes over not only privileges and gains by both parties, but mentions important rights and responsibilities of the company towards the employee and vise versa.
+It is also of utmost importance to sign this document before beginning to work, as the agreement for work goes over not only privileges and gains by both parties but mentions important rights and responsibilities of the company towards the employee and vise versa.